-- 1. Place the pump on a stable surface. - 2.
-Plug the round connector end of the supplied power supply adapter into the power plug located on the lower right of the pump's rear.
-See "Logic Interface: TTL Input and Output" on page 39, for a diagram of the rear of the pump.
+1. Place the pump on a stable surface.

+- 2. Plug the connector of the included power supply adapter into the power plug on the lower right of the pump's rear.
+See "Logic Interface: TTL Input and Output" on page 40, for a diagram of the rear of the pump.
 Plug the other end of the power supply adapter into an appropriate electrical outlet.
-The pump will be powered when the bottom of the power switch, located on the upper right of the rear of the pump, labeled "1", is pressed.
-The red indicator on the switch is visible when the power switch is in the "on" position.
-After power is applied to the pump, the pump's display will flash.

-- 3 To operate the pump, first enter the inside diameter of the syringe that will be loaded, in millimeters, using the keypad.
-Next, the Pumping Program parameters can be entered. - Finally, the syringe can be loaded and the pump started.
-4
+The pump will be powered when the bottom of the power switch, located on the upper right of the rear of the pump, labeled '1', is pressed.
+After power is applied to the pump, the pump's display will flash. - 3.
+To operate the pump, first enter the inside diameter of the syringe that will be loaded, in millimeters, using the keypad.
+Next, the Pumping Program parameters can be entered - 4.
+Finally, the syringe can be loaded and the pump started.